All Episodes

 She put the old, the thing I'm using right now on the right side, and it was a disaster.

-Which I was totally unexpecting.
+It was horrible, which I was totally unexpecting.

 I was expecting the same thing.

-I thought that would be a fallback if this vaunted high resolution thing didn't work, which it didn't by itself.
+I thought that would be a fallback if this vaunted high-resolution thing didn't work, which it didn't by itself.

 But it was just bad.